Tknott95/HTracker/hZics/README.md

 # hZics
 hZics, the haskell tracker

-## CAN BE USED TO MONITOR WEBSITE ACTIVITY AND EXTENDED TO TELL YOU WHAT EXACTLY CHANGED
-## THIS WILL SEND YOU A TEXT MSG EVERY TIME A CHANGE OCCURS
+- This can be used to monitor website activity and extended to tell you wha exactly has changed
+- This has the ability to send you a text message you every time a change occurs
+- This was coded quickly to handle a usecase.
+This code still needs to be cleaned.

-- mapConcurrently is better than nesting concurrently.
-I will clean this code another time.
+` mapConcurrently is better than nesting concurrently.
+I will clean this code another time.`